ShreyanshiJaiswal/Hotel_Booking_cancellation/README.md

 # Hotel Booking Cancellation Analysis

-Analyzed hotel booking cancellations using Excel and Power Query with insights from guest behavior and reservation patterns. business understanding using Excel.
+This project is based on a Kaggle dataset related to hotel bookings.
+The dataset contains information on two types of hotels: City Hotel and Resort Hotel.
+The goal of this project is to analyze booking cancellation patterns and understand what factors contribute to cancellations.
+Using Excel and Power Query Editor, the dataset is explored, transformed, and visualized to draw insights that can help improve hotel management strategies.

+---

 ## 📌 Project Overview